MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v2.md

 **`SlotName`** - **Slot**<br>
 `string`.
 Required when `DeployToSlotFlag = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify an existing slot other than the production slot.
+Specify an existing slot other than the Production slot.
 <!-- :::editable-content-end::: -->
 <br>